WeWork IPO filing hypes transformative workplace potential to rationalize massive losses

 The company had secretly filed its prospectus with the U.S. Securities and Exchange Commission months ago.
 But today it made the filing public in anticipation of what is expected to be a public offering in September.

 The company did not reveal how many shares it plans to sell, though it included a placeholder figure saying it would raise $1 billion in the offering.
-The actual number is expected to be higher, and WeWork also indicated it plans to separately raise $6 billion in debt financing.
+The actual number is expected to be higher, and WeWork indicated it plans to separately raise $6 billion in debt financing.

 But first it will have to overcome the skepticism it likely faces after reporting a $904 million net loss for the first six months of 2019, with revenue of $1.5 billion.

 Given a growing backlash over the massive losses posted by recent IPO giants like Uber, WeWork is making its public debut at a tricky time.
-But in the filing the company insists these big losses are different because they represent investments in infrastructure that will pay big returns over the long term.
+But in the filing the company insists its losses are nothing to worry about because they represent investments in infrastructure that will pay big returns over the long term.

-As long as it properly manages its debt, the business has a robust future, WeWork claims.

-In part, that’s because its real estate management technology, its membership model, and its ability to create community enable it to lease space to members at costs up to 66% lower than if they leased their own office space directly.
+As long as it properly manages its debt, WeWork says, its business has a robust future, in part because its real estate management technology, its membership model, and its ability to create community enable it to lease space to members at costs up to 66% lower than if they leased their own office space directly.
 That technology has included a rash of acquisitions to extend the services WeWork offers clients.

 Whether investors swallow this story or not, the company has clearly made a huge cultural impact in shaping the future of work.
 Founded in 2010, WeWork has raised $8 billion in venture capital, led by SoftBank Ventures and Benchmark.
 The filing says it now has 528 locations in 111 cities across 29 countries with 527,000 memberships.